“Time flies never to be recalled…”

 Wasting a single tick from the clock, wishing for days gone by, is a waste of a precious moment never to return.
 However, if those moments are spent recalling fond memories of people and places, then I offer that the minutes spent are certainly not in vain, but are added to our “Zen bank account of joy”…and that’s a very good thing.
 But wishing to be “back in the good old days” seems pointless, for chances are very high that they were not as good as we remember them to be.
 The evil twin sister to this “pining away for the past” program, the insidious and sometimes worse trickster labelled “yearning for days yet to be lived”, can be just as damaging to the psyche.
 Plus, it’s as much of a waste of those beloved ticks of the clock as the former, for the folly is a fool’s wish to be certain.
 That my friends, is the subject of this Logbook entry.

 Newsflash.
 We are all guilty of it.
-I recall early childhood days, wishing for the end of summer vacation knowing that the money from all those hours spent mowing the neighbors lawns, will finally end in the purchase of that glorious little blue Bonanza mini-bike.
+I recall early childhood days, wishing for the end of summer vacation knowing that the money from all those hours spent mowing the neighborhood lawns, will finally end in the purchase of that glorious little blue Bonanza mini-bike.
 Flash forward to later in life, dreaming of that wonderful day when the company president hands you the golden watch, shakes your hand one last time, and hustles you out the door.
-Every human is guilty of the crime, for we all have at times in our lives “wished” for a future that pleases us, when we should be pleased with the current tick of the clock known as “the now”.
+Every human is guilty of the crime, for we all have “wished” for a future that pleases us, when we should be basking in the current tick of the clock known as “the now”.

 (The object of many a 7th grade dream…the Bonanza mini-bike.
 The beginning of my love of the two-wheeled wonders.)